ilvokhin/blog/posts/jemalloc-hpa-reference/jemalloc-hpa-reference.md

 Minimum time between two consecutive purge phases in milliseconds.

-Each `hpa_min_purge_interval_ms` jemalloc will check if purging criteria are met and if they are, it will purge as much pageslabs as needed until purging criteria are no longer met.
-Minimal unit of purging is pageslab, meaning all dirty pages will be returned back to the OS from chosen pageslab, even if less pages required to be purged to reach purging target.
+Each `hpa_min_purge_interval_ms` jemalloc will check if purging criteria are met and if they are, it will purge as many pageslabs as needed until purging criteria are no longer met.
+Minimal unit of purging is pageslab, meaning all dirty pages will be returned back to the OS from chosen pageslab, even if fewer pages are required to be purged to reach purging target.
 If there are few consecutive dirty pages, one syscall will be issued to purge them together in one go.